 During the 1980s Waldrum experienced an expansive and creative period in his career.
-Working in the historical studio of Joseph Sharp in Taos, he continued to develop strong architectural forms, base on regional adobe churches.
-In addition to these color-saturated paintings, he began producing aquatints and linocuts of the same classic subject matter.
+Working in the historic studio of Joseph Sharp in Taos, he continued to develop strong architectural forms base on regional adobe churches.
+In addition to these color-saturated paintings, he began producing aquatint etchings and linocuts of the same classic subject matter.

 Waldrum developed not only a visual relationship with the churches, but established the El Valle Foundation in effort to preserve some of the buildings that inspired his paintings.

 In 1989, Waldrum sought solitude on a remote mountain ranch between Albuquerque and Socorro.
-He felt most at home in the off the grid lifestyle, which included mule raising and tending cattle.
+He felt at home in the secluded, off-the-grid lifestyle, which included mule raising and tending cattle.
 He continued to paint and completed his first self-published book, Ando En Cueros.
 Nine years later he made his final move, to Truth or Consequences.